Bioburden Testing-Medical Device Testing

 SaniChem offers a few variations of bioburden test methods to suit customers' requirements.
 These follow the accredited in-house method MB-BIOBURDEN-1 which is based on ISO 11737-1:2018.
 We conduct medical device tests for customers from all over the world such as Malaysia, Singapore, Thailand, Vietnam, Philippines, Saudi Arabia, United Arab Emirates, Pakistan, Egypt, Kenya and more.

 Bioburden and Related Tests.

-5. MB 115 - Total aerobic and anaerobic bioburden by pour plate method.
+MB102e - Total aerobic and anaerobic bioburden by pour plate method

-In Sanichem Resources, we could help you in:
+In SaniChem Resources, we could help you to:

 Understand Bioburden test for medical device.

 Perform analysis on Bioburden testing.